An absorption spectrum with dark absorption lines corresponding to specific wavelengths at which light is absorbed.

 Types of spectra.

-Every chemical element has absorption lines at several particular wavelengths corresponding to the differences between the energy levels of its orbitals.
-For example, an object that absorbs blue, green and yellow light will appear red when viewed under white light.
+Every chemical element has absorption lines at various specific wavelengths corresponding to the differences between the energy levels of its orbitals.
 Absorption spectra can therefore be used to identify elements present in a gas or liquid.
 This method is used in deducing the presence of elements in stars and other gaseous objects which cannot be measured directly.

 How an absorption spectrum is formed